 In any areas where an intruder could cause damage or theft, you can limit access to these valuable assets by using physical barriers like fences, gates, walls, doors, and locks.

 You can then supplement these physical barriers with technological measures like smart card credentials and readers, keypads that require a password or PIN number, or intercom and telephone entry systems.
 New biometric technologies like fingerprint or eye scanners make things even more secure.
+Check this security and access control system plan.

 Adding surveillance to your facility is a huge boost for overall security–which is why it is often the first step that companies take towards improving their physical security plan.